 Tomato genetic resources

 We obtained seeds for 12 selected tomato genotypes in consultation with Dr. Roger Chetelat at the UC Davis TGRC.
 These include a diverse sample of 6 genotypes of domesticated tomato’s closest wild relative (S. pimpinellifolium) from throughout its native range (Peru, Ecuador) as well as 6 heritage and modern varieties of S. lycopersicum.
 We bulked all genotypes in long-day (16h photoperiod) greenhouse conditions at UC Davis in fall 2014.
-Plants were grown under metal-halide lamps using day/night temperatures at 25°C/18°C in 4” pots filled with standard potting soil (Sunshine mix #1, Sun Gro Horticulture).
-Plants were watered once daily.
-Plants were pruned and staked upright, and fruits were collected as they matured.

-Fruits were stored at 4°C in dry paper bags until seed cleaning.
-Seeds and locule contents were incubated at 24°C in 1% protease solution (Rapidase C80 Max) for 2h, then rinsed in dI H2O and air-dried.
-Seeds were then stored in a cool, dry, dark location until further plantings.
+We grew plants under metal-halide lamps using day/night temperatures at 25°C/18°C in 4” pots filled with standard potting soil (Sunshine mix #1, Sun Gro Horticulture).
+We watered plants once daily.
+We pruned plants and staked them upright, and collected fruits as they matured.
+We stored fruits at 4°C in dry paper bags until seed cleaning.
+We incubated seeds and locule contents at 24°C in 1% protease solution (Rapidase C80 Max) for 2h, then rinsed them in dI H2O and air-dried.
+We then stored seeds in a cool, dry, dark location until further plantings.

-We bleach-sterilized all seeds prior to germinating on germination paper in growth chambers.
+To grow plants for detached leaf assays, we bleach-sterilized all seeds prior to germination on paper in growth chambers, in flats covered with humidity domes.
 At 7 days we transferred seedlings to soil (SunGro) and grew all plants in growth chambers in 20°C, short-day (10h photoperiod) conditions with 180-190 uM light intensity and 60% RH.
-The flat was covered with a humidity dome during germination.
 We bottom-watered with dI H2O every two days for two weeks, and at week 3 watered every two days with added nutrient solution (0.5% N-P-K fertilizer in a 2-1- 2 ratio; Grow More 4-18-38).
-Plants were used for detached leaf assays 6 weeks after seedlings were transferred to soil.
+We used the plants for detached leaf assays 6 weeks after transferring seedlings to soil.

 Botrytis genetic resources

-We sourced the Botrytis cinerea collection from single-spore isolates from fruit and vegetable tissues as described by Atwell (Atwell, Corwin et al. 2015).
-DNA was extracted from B. cinerea hyphal cells and sequenced by Illumina GAIIx or HiSeq as described by S. Atwell (Atwell, Corwin et al. 2015).
-Sequencing data was cleaned, aligned, and variant calls were made as previously described (Atwell, Corwin et al.).
-For the 91 isolates used in this study, we utilized a total of 272,672 SNPs with MAF 0.20 or greater, and less than 10% missing values (SNP calls in at least 82/ 91 isolates).(Power, Parkhill et al. 2017)
+We sourced the B. cinerea collection from single-spore isolates from fruit and vegetable tissues as described by Atwell (Atwell, Corwin et al. 2015).
+We extracted DNA from B. cinerea hyphal cells and sequenced by Illumina GAIIx or HiSeq as described by S. Atwell (Atwell, Corwin et al. 2015).
+We cleaned and aligned the sequencing data and made variant calls as previously described (Atwell, Corwin et al.).
+For the 91 isolates used in this study, we utilized a total of 272,672 SNPs with MAF 0.20 or greater, and less than 10% missingness (SNP calls in at least 82/ 91 isolates).
+Successful GWA studies have been completed in other pathogens with as few as 75 individuals, and as few as 3,000 SNPs due to the small size of many microorganism genomes (Power, Parkhill et al. 2017).

 Botrytis growth

-Botrytis isolates were maintained as conidial suspensions in 30% glycerol for long term storage at -80°C. For regrowth, spore solutions were diluted to 10% in 50% filter-sterilized grape juice, then inoculated onto 39g/L potato dextrose agar (PDA) media.
-Isolates were grown at 25°C in 12h light, and propagated every 2 weeks.
+We maintained B. cinerea isolates as conidial suspensions in 30% glycerol for long term storage at -80°C. For regrowth, we diluted spore solutions to 10% concentration in filter-sterilized 50% grape juice, and then inoculated onto 39g/L potato dextrose agar (PDA) media.
+We grew isolates at 25°C in 12h light, and propagated every 2 weeks.

 Detached leaf assay

-To study the effect of genetic variation in host and pathogen on lesion formation, we infected detached leaves of 12 diverse tomato varieties with the above 91 Botrytis isolates.
+To study the effect of genetic variation in host and pathogen on lesion formation, we infected detached leaves of 12 diverse tomato varieties with the above 91 B. cinerea isolates.
 We used a randomized complete block design for a total of 6 replicates across 2 experiments.
-Leaflets were placed on 1% phytoagar in seed flats, with humidity domes on top.
-For each plant genotype, leaflets from each of 10 plants were placed onto agar in blocks.
-Leaves were selected by a random sample of 5 leaves per plant, and 2 leaflet pairs per leaf.
+We placed leaflets on 1% phytoagar in seed flats, with humidity domes on top.
+For each plant genotype, we placed leaflets from each of 10 individual plants onto agar in blocks.
+We selected eaves by a random sample of 5 leaves per plant, and 2 leaflet pairs per leaf.